Jainish-Prajapati/Http-Server/README.md

 and similarly you can compile and run single threaded and threadpool servers too.

-It's just an implementation of simple http server, developed to understand exactly how servers works irl!!!
+It's just an implementation of simple http server, developed to understand exactly how servers works internally irl !!